From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Timeline: 6 weeks

-The project would’ve accelerated reserve completion by adding $27K profit to the final 4 weeks.
-It would also have fragmented team focus during the critical reserve completion phase.
+The project would’ve accelerated reserve completion by adding $27K profit to the final 4 weeks, but it also would have fragmented team focus during the critical reserve completion phase.

-Chiara declined.
-Referred to competitor.
-Maintained focus on the base business while completing the reserve.
+Chiara declined, referred the project to a competitor, and maintained focus on the base business while completing the reserve.

 Week 13-16 Financial State: